 Nominating/Corporate Governance Committee.
 The current members of the Nominating/Corporate Governance Committee are Messrs.
-Morris (Chair), Alden, Edelstein and Legg.
+Alden (Chair), Legg, Morris and Philip.
 The Nominating/Corporate Governance Committee has determined that each member of the committee is independent, as independence is defined in applicable NASDAQ independence standards.
-The Nominating/Corporate Governance Committee's responsibilities include: (i) identifying individuals believed to be qualified to become Directors and to select and recommend to the Board for its approval the nominees to stand for election as Directors by the stockholders or, if applicable, to be appointed to fill vacancies on the Board; (ii) determining appropriate compensation for Directors; (iii) recommending any changes regarding size, structure, composition, processes and practices of the Board; (iv) reviewing the independence of Directors and assessing if members are meeting the applicable independence standards; and (vi) making recommendations regarding succession planning for the Chief Executive Officer of the Company.
+The Nominating/Corporate Governance Committee's responsibilities include: (i) identifying individuals believed to be qualified to become Directors and to select and recommend to the Board for its approval the nominees to stand for election as Directors by the stockholders or, if applicable, to be appointed to fill vacancies on the Board; (ii) determining appropriate compensation for Directors; (iii) recommending any changes regarding size, structure, composition, processes and practices of the Board; (iv) reviewing the independence of Directors and assessing if members are meeting the applicable independence standards required to serve on the various Board committees; (v) reviewing the Company's corporate governance standards; and (vi) making recommendations regarding succession planning for the Chief Executive Officer of the Company.
 Meridian consults with the Nominating/Corporate Governance Committee regarding the value and forms of compensation for Directors.
-The Nominating/Corporate Governance Committee held six meetings in 2010.
-A current copy of the Nominating/Corporate Governance Committee held six meetings in 2010.
-A current copy of the Nominating/Corporate Governance Committee held six meetings in 2010.
-A
+The Nominating/Corporate Governance Committee held five meetings in 2011.
+A current copy of the Nominating/Corporate Governance Committee held five meetings in 2011.
+A current copy of the Company Web site, www.arkbest.com.

 In recommending nominees for the Board, the Nominating/Corporate Governance Committee considers any specific criteria the Board may request from time to time and such other factors as it deems appropriate.
-These factors may include any special training or skill, experience with businesses and other organizations of comparable size and type, experience or knowledge with businesses or organizations that are particularly relevant to the Company's current or future business plans, financial expertise, the interplay of the candidate's experience with the experience of the other Directors, sufficient time to devote to the responsibilities of a director, freedom from conflicts of interest or legal issues, and the extent to which, in the Nominating/Corporate Governance Committee's opinion, the candidate would be a desirable addition to the Board.
+These factors may include any special training or skill, experience with businesses and other organizations of comparable size and type, experience or knowledge with businesses or organizations that are particularly relevant to the Company's current or future business plans, financial expertise, the interplay of the candidate's experience with the experience of the other Directors, sufficient time to devote to the responsibilities of a director, freedom from conflicts of interest or legal issues and the extent to which, in the Nominating/Corporate Governance Committee's opinion, the candidate would be a desirable addition to the Board.

 Diversity is taken into account when determining how the candidates' qualities and attributes would complement the other Directors' backgrounds.
 Type of advanced studies and certification, type of industry or aspect of transportation experience, area of corporate experience and gender, among other factors, are taken into consideration.
 The Nominating/Corporate Governance Committee believes that the different business and educational backgrounds of the Directors of the Board contribute to the overall insight necessary to evaluate matters coming before the Board.
 The Nominating/Corporate Governance Committee implements its policy of considering a range of candidates by including diversity aspects in its analysis of candidates' qualifications.
-A listing of current directors' and potential candidates' qualifications is periodically discussed in committee meetings.
+A listing of current directors' and potential candidates' qualifications and attributes is periodically discussed in committee meetings.
+In these discussions, the effectiveness of this methodology is addressed.